 All documents required for admission must be submitted prior to the deadline for the application to be considered complete.
-An unofficial transcript must be submitted to the Office of Enrollment Management for any courses that are in progress at the time of the deadline.
+A current official transcript must be submitted to the Office of Enrollment Management for any courses that are in progress at the time of the deadline.
 However, courses that are in progress and/or do not have a final grade posted cannot be considered in the admissions process.

 The Traditional BSN program begins once annually; new students in this program typically begin in late May.
 The Accelerated BSN program admits once in the fall for the Oxford campus and once in the spring for the Jackson campus.
 Oxford students begin in August, and Jackson students begin in January.
 The RN-BSN program offers continuous enrollment, meaning that students in this program begin in the spring, summer and fall semesters.

 The RN-MSN program for associate-degree RNs admits students one time per year; with a late May or early June start date.
 The MSN and Post-MSN programs have varying application deadlines and start dates.
 The MSN nurse practitioner tracks only admit new students in August.
 For the online Nurse Educator and Nursing and Health Care Administrator tracks, because they offer continuous enrollment, students may begin in the spring, summer or fall semesters.
 Post-MSN nurse practitioner applicants should contact the track director to determine the appropriate semester for admission.

 Note: MSN nurse practitioner tracks only admit in the fall semester.
 Post-MSN nurse practitioner applicants should email the track director to determine the appropriate semester for admission.

 MSN NED and NHCA: Feb.
 15

 Post-master's DNP students and post-baccalaureate DNP students (BSN-DNP NHCA track) will be admitted each semester.
 The PhD in Nursing program admits once annually in the fall.